Smart Travel Tips & Information

 Angelenos know and understand that homelessness will not be solved overnight — but the City and County of L.A. are working more closely together than ever to bring unsheltered Angelenos inside with homes, healing and hope.

-If you’re interested in giving back to those less fortunate, please consider donating to The Midnight Mission, a local organization who has been helping people experiencing homelessness transform their lives since 1914.
+If you’re interested in giving back to , please consider donating to The Midnight Mission, a local organization who has been helping people experiencing homelessness transform their lives since 1914.

 The Los Angeles County Metropolitan Transit Authority (Metro) operates a fleet of buses equipped with driver-controlled, automatic wheelchair lifts that give individuals in wheelchairs access to Metro’s network of bus lines.

-The Los Angeles County Commission on Disabilities provides telephone referrals and information about accessibility and services for the disabled.
+The Los Angeles County Commission on Disabilities provides telephone referrals and information about accessibility and services for people with disabilities.
 Call 213.974.1053.
 TDD/TTY users may call 213.974.1707.
 For information on Los Angeles County human services agencies, transportation resources and disabled services, call the nonprofit Info Line at 800.339.6993.

 Alcohol and Tobacco